bidyutdas821/sailpoint-Docker/README.md

 # sailpoint-Docker
 Dockerization of IIQ
+Steps followed for dockerization:
-Add iiq.war file after buying license from sailpoint under the IIQ folder Add jdk and Apache tomcat the tomcat folder
+1. Add iiq.war file after buying license from sailpoint under the IIQ folder
+2. Add jdk and Apache tomcat the tomcat folder
-Run "Docker-compose up" to start sailpoint
+3. Run "Docker-compose up" to start sailpoint